International sanctions against Afghanistan: Goals

-UN Sanctions

-The UN sanctions were designed to prevent that Taliban from supporting and conducting acts of international terrorism.
-The United Nations Security Council Resolution 1267 imposed a series of travel and financial sanctions on members of the Tablian-controlled government of Afghanistan following the bombing of two US embassies by Al-Qaeda in East Africa and for Taliban refusing to surrender Osama bin Laden to stand trail in the US for the embassy bombings.
+The UN sanctions were designed to prevent the Taliban from supporting and conducting acts of international terrorism.
+United Nations Security Council Resolution 1267 imposed a series of travel and financial sanctions on members of the Tablian-controlled government of Afghanistan following the bombing of two US embassies by Al-Qaeda in East Africa and for Taliban refusing to surrender Osama bin Laden to stand trail in the US for the embassy bombings.
 In addition to this, the Security Council "strongly condemned [...] training and planning" of terrorists and terrorists acts and "reiterat[ed]... deep concern" of terrorist activities, as well as violations of international humanitarian law and of human rights, in particular discrimination against women and girls.

 Following the US invasion of Afghanistan and the removal of the Taliban from government, the sanctions were amended to target specific individuals.
 These individuals were placed on a list at the request of member states.